Filters /

 The code snippet above will add a ‘Show All’ option to the start of the category filter.

-Note: The filter can only be used with Taxonomy, Category and Tag filters when using Radio and Checkbox field types..
+Note: The filter can only be used with Taxonomy, Category, and Tag filters when using Radio and Checkbox field types.

 alm_filters_{id}_{key}_after

-This filter will append custom filter options to the end of dynamically populated term list of filters.
+This filter will append custom filter options to the end of the dynamically populated term list of filters.

 • id: The unique filter ID